 Future of Religion: The Summer of Presbyterian Discontent

-By Rev. David R. Brown (Rev. Brown is the pastor at Immanuel Presbyterian Church, Tacoma WA, a contributor to the website Futurist.com and former staff to the National Council of Churches Committee on Public Education & Literacy.
+By Rev. David R. Brown (Rev. Brown is a contributor to the website Futurist.com.
 2011)

 This summer the outside temperatures are cooler than normal in Washington State but inside, at least at certain church meetings, it has been hot.
 On Sunday, July 10th, the Presbyterian Church (USA) officially removed a section from its form of government that prohibited gay and lesbian people as well as people who were not married but sexually active from being ordained church leaders.
 On July 12th, representatives of 11 of the 50 churches in Olympia Presbytery (a presbytery is a regional governing body) met to explore options for leaving the denomination.
 Olympia Presbytery, which includes Olympia, Tacoma and several rural areas, is not the only place where meetings like these are taking place.
 Across the country many conservative churches are exploring leaving the largest Presbyterian denomination.
 Just this week (August 25-26), a national meeting of “The Fellowship of Presbyteriansâ€ is taking place in Minneapolis.
 The “Fellowshipâ€ opposes the change in church policy on ordination and is looking for “a new way forwardâ€ which includes the possibility of leaving the denomination.
 A capacity crowd of two thousand people representing more than 830 congregations is expected to attend.